AmalMtibaa/Signature_verification/README.md

 # Signature_verification
-This project is my 4rth year internship at WEVIOO.
+This project is my 4rth year internship project at WEVIOO.
 I builded a signature verification system using convolutional neual networks (CNN)